A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

 In the neutrino sector there are two specific scenarios (Majorana and pseudo-Dirac) as has been discussed earlier.
-Here we will only discuss the case of normal hierarchy for the neutrino masses.\footnote{It is worth noting that an arrangement for inverted hierarchy of the neutrino masses is equally possible in our model, which we have not considered here.} For the Majorana case, we fit the experimental data for neutino oscillation parameters \cite{neut-osc} with the variations being within the $3\sigma$ ranges of the respective central values obtained in the global fits.
+Here we will only discuss the case of normal hierarchy for the neutrino masses.\footnote{It is worth noting that an arrangement for inverted hierarchy of the neutrino masses is equally possible in our model, which we have not considered here.} For the Majorana case, we fit the experimental data for neutrino oscillation parameters \cite{neut-osc} with the variations being within the $3\sigma$ range of their respective central values obtained in the global fits.
 We have listed the values used for the fit in Table~\ref{tab:numix} while scanning the parameter space of our model.
 We choose all the matrices to be diagonal except $Y_{\nu L}$ which is a symmetric matrix.
 We choose

 while the elements of the Yukawa coupling matrix $Y_{\nu {R_{ii}}} \sim 0.1$ and $Y_{\nu_{L_{ij}}} \sim 10^{-5}$.
-This choice gives us our desired masses with the three light neutrino masses around 0.001 to 0.01 eV, the next three states being around a few 100 GeV and the rest being around 10 TeV.
-The three light neutrino physical states are almost entirely from the three generations of $\nu_L$, the next three lighter ones (masses of a few 100 GeV) are mostly from $\nu_{R}$.
-This is very similar to Type-I seesaw in conventional LRS models and would give very similar phenomenology with same-sign lepton signals, neutrinoless double-beta decays.
-However, the modified scalar sector interaction with the heavy neutrinos lead to much different collider signals which we shall discuss later.
+This choice gives us our desired neutrino masses with the three light neutrino states lying between 0.001 to 0.05 eV while the next three heavy states have masses around a few 100 GeV.
+The rest of the physical states have mass around 10 TeV.
+The three light neutrino physical states are almost entirely from the three generations of $\nu_L$ and the next three (masses of a few 100 GeV) come mostly from $\nu_{R}$.
+This is very similar to Type-I seesaw in conventional LRS models and would give very similar phenomenology with same-sign lepton signals and neutrinoless double-beta decay.
+However the modified scalar sector interaction with the heavy neutrinos lead to much different collider signals which we shall discuss later.
 The much heavier eigenstates which would be beyond the reach of current accelerator energies are a mixture of $N_L$ and $N_R$.
 In Fig.~\ref{fig:Yukawa}(a) we show the allowed parameters which gives us the correct neutrino mass-squared differences and the correct PMNS mixing angles for normal hierarchy.
-We can see that $Y_{\nu_{33}}$ is indeed the largest owing to $\nu_3$ being the largest in normal hierarchy case, while $Y_{\nu_{13}}$ is the smallest in magnitude as required to explain the small value of the mixing $\theta_{13}$.
+We can see that $Y_{\nu_{33}}$ is indeed the largest owing to $\nu_3$ being the heaviest in normal hierarchy case, while $Y_{\nu_{13}}$ is the smallest in magnitude as required to explain the small value of the mixing angle $\theta_{13}$.